-Best Fidget Toys for Stress Relief and Focus
+Best Fidget Toys and Spinners for Stress Relief and Focus

 Many of us feel more comfortable and focus more easily if we have something to keep our hands occupied during meetings and classes.
 Doodling and fidgeting is often seen as a sign of distraction or even disrespect, but new research, cited in this article, suggests that fidgeting or doodling is a healthy response to focus issues for some people.
 As a high school teacher, I have learned to provide my students with simple fidget toys and gadgets.
 Instead of keeping them distracted, these fidget toys have the effect of letting their hands stay busy while their mind concentrates on the lesson or the discussion.